mxjp/gluon/README.md

 ## Content

 ### Text
 Expressions (static values, signals and functions) are rendered as text content.
+Null and undefined are not displayed.
 ```tsx
 import { mount } from "@mxjp/gluon";